MicrosoftDocs/learn/learn-pr/azure/tm-provide-context-with-the-right-depth-layer/includes/5-layer-3-the-lower-level-layer.md

 The Lower-Level Layer focuses on data-flow diagrams for each low-level system subpart.
-The goal is to create data-flow diagrams that explain how each low-level system subpart works and interacts with each other in minute detail.
+The goal is to understand how each low-level system subpart works and interacts with each other.

 ## When Should I Use This Layer?